Wei-Kuang/Udacity_AB_Testing_Final_Project/README.md

 ## 5. Sanity Checks
-For each of your invariant metrics, give the 95% confidence interval for the value you expect to observe, the actual observed value, and whether the metric passes your sanity check.
+Use invariant metrics to perform sanity check to make sure that this experiment was well implemented.

-Here are my invariant metrics:
+Here are my three invariant metrics:
-* Number of cookies (simple count)
+1. Number of cookies (simple count)
-* Number of clicks (simple count)
+2. Number of clicks (simple count)
-* Click-through-probability (probability)
+3. Click-through-probability (probability)

 Hints: